mandober/debrief.cs/200-data/data-encoding/character-encoding/utf-16.md

 # UTF-16

+**UTF-16**.
+A multibyte encoding for text that represents each Unicode character with *2 or 4 bytes*; it is not backward-compatible with ASCII.
+It is the internal form of Unicode in many programming languages, such as Java, C#, and JavaScript, and in many OSs.
+More technically:
+1. The UTF-16 encoding form
+2. The UTF-16 encoding scheme
+3. "Transformation format for 16 planes of Group 00," defined in Annex C of ISO/IEC 10646:2003; technically equivalent to the definitions in the Unicode Standard.

+**UTF-16 Encoding Form**.
+The Unicode encoding form that assigns each *Unicode scalar value* in the ranges `U+0000..U+D7FF` and `U+E000..U+FFFF` to a *single unsigned 16-bit code unit* with the same numeric value as the Unicode scalar value, and that assigns each Unicode scalar value in the range `U+10000..U+10FFFF` to a *surrogate pair*, according to Table 3-5, "UTF-16 Bit Distribution."
+(See definition D91 in Section 3.9, Unicode Encoding Forms.)

+**UTF-16 Encoding Scheme**.
+The UTF-16 encoding scheme that serializes a UTF-16 code unit sequence as a byte sequence in either big-endian or little-endian formats.
+(See definition D98 in Section 3.10, Unicode Encoding Schemes.)

+**UTF-16BE**.
+The Unicode encoding scheme that serializes a UTF-16 code unit sequence as a byte sequence in big-endian format.
+(See definition D96 in Section 3.10, Unicode Encoding Schemes.)

+**UTF-16LE**.
+The Unicode encoding scheme that serializes a UTF-16 code unit sequence as a byte sequence in little-endian format.
+(See definition D97 in Section 3.10, Unicode Encoding Schemes.)

+## UTF-16

 UTF-16 (16-bit Unicode Transformation Format) is a character encoding capable of encoding all 1,112,064 valid code points of Unicode.

 The encoding is variable-length, as code points are encoded with one or two 16-bit code units.